 Not Recommended – The Infa Secure Emerge is currently the widest G seat on the Australian market, the issue of head flop still remains with many parents struggling to tighten the harness.
 In comparison to Britax Maxi Guard and Maxi Cosi Luna it is not recommended however it is better than a convertible booster seat.

 Infa Secure Emerge was the first of it’s type; G (fully harnessed until 7+) seat released into the market; when the 2013 standards came into effect.
 These standards changed over 5 years ago.
 Since then there has been very little change in this model.
 Many parents and fitters are wondering if there are any solutions to the very apparent issues with the Infa secure Emerge .

 Britax Maxi Guard

 In this same time frame as the Infasecure Emerge; Britax have introduced two upgrades to their first release model and introduced a basic version of the Maxi Guard.
 The first maxi guard was the Maxi Guard pro which was imporoved by making the seat narrower.
-The maxi guard comfi and the maxi guard text have been introduced; providiing memory foan cushioning and fabric protection.
+The maxi guard comfi and the maxi guard txt have been introduced; providing memory foam cushioning and fabric protection.

 Recline contributing to head flop